chandanhpcic/docs/source/troubleshooting/network.rst

 Tunable                                     Description
 =========================================== =================================================================================
 hw.ixl.enable_head_writeback                Intel :code:`ixl(4)` tunable for increased tx performance,
-                                            OPNsense standard value is disabled. dev.ax.<interface number>.sph_enable        AMD tunable to split header and payload into a separate buffer respectively, Netmap requires a uniform view of a packet.
-Disabled by default on OPNsense.
+                                            Reticen8 standard value is disabled. dev.ax.<interface number>.sph_enable        AMD tunable to split header and payload into a separate buffer respectively, Netmap requires a uniform view of a packet.
+Disabled by default on Reticen8.
 =========================================== =================================================================================

 **Decoupling Netmap from an application**